Istria and Kvarner Bay

 Grosnjan is generally just for a visit as opposed to an overnight stop.

-Motovun is only small and few people know about it prior to traveling to the region but once you are in Istria many will suggest you go and discover this pretty hilltop town in the heart of the Istrian countryside.
+Motovun is only small and few people know about it before travelling to the region but once you are in Istria many will suggest you go and discover this pretty hilltop town in the heart of the Istrian countryside.

 The first thing you will notice about Motovun is the town walls and gates which all originate in the 11th and 12th centuries.
 Then there is the main square containing the Church of St Stephen and the bell tower and from here a myriad of small cobbled lanes and streets housing rustic shops selling truffles, wine, oils, and other fresh local products.
 This little town is a delight to wander around and if you are a photographer then there are endless opportunities for some wonderful images.